Merge of React Native Testing Libraries

 More about React Native Testing Library

-If you want to know more about React Native Testing Library and its future, check out the first episode of our The React Native Show podcast dedicated to this library!
+If you want to know more about React Native Testing Library and its future, check out the first episode of our The React Native Show podcast – Look into the future of React Native Testing Library!